Introduction

 2. Tailor to Specific Needs and Requirements

-- The unique requirements of the space
+- The specific needs of the space

 3. The Value of Understanding Standard Door Dimensions